constantinosskitsas/Pilos-Subgraph-Matching/README.md

-phase, which leverages the top graph Laplacian eigenvalues of query and data node neighborhoods to reduce candidates via neighborhood filtering and (ii) an online phase, which further prunes candidates stored in an auxiliary data structure by applying the interlacing theorem on their graph Laplacian spectra.
+phase, which leverages the top graph Laplacian eigenvalues of query and data node neighborhoods to reduce candidates via neighborhood filtering and (ii) an online phase, which further prunes candidates stored in an auxiliary data structure; both phases apply the interlacing theorem on graph Laplacian spectra.
-Our thorough experimental study shows that, on average, PILOS resolves queries in 16% less time and leaves 21% fewer unresolved queries after a lapse of 10 minutes than the state of the art.
+Our thorough experimental study shows that, on average, PILOS resolves queries in 19% less time and leaves 23% fewer unresolved queries after a lapse of 10 minutes than the best previous work.

 ## **Code**
 We build our algorithm using SIGMOD'2020 paper "In-Memory Subgraph Matching: an In-depth Study" by Dr. Shixuan Sun and Prof. Qiong Luo.